n4t5Uuu/dwh_finalproject_3CSC_group_Lakers-Showtime/readme.md

 ### 4. View Dashboard via Power BI

-Navigate to **"dashboard"** folder and open the **"Analytics"** file.
+Navigate to the **"dashboard"** folder.

+Right-click the **"analytics_dashboard.pbix"** file and press **"Reveal in File Explorer"** This will open the file explorer, where you can **open the "analytics_dashboard.pbix" file using Power BI**.

-This will open Power BI, showing the Executive Dashboard, Campaign, Orders, Merchant and Staff, and Users.
+Opening the analytics dashboard displays data organized into tabs: Executive Dashboard, Campaign, Orders, Merchant and Staff, and Users.

+---